Drone Laws in Italy

 - Commercial drone pilots conducting low-risk operations must submit a statement of compliance with specific requirements to ENAC along with a 94 Euro processing fee.
-For higher risk operations commercial drone pilots must obtain a training and operating certificate as well as a health certificate.
+For higher-risk operations commercial drone pilots must obtain training and an operating certificate as well as a health certificate.
 Learn more about the requirements for commercial operations on this page on the ENAC website.

 For more information on Italy’s drone laws, see this document issued by ENAC.

 Know something we don’t about drone laws in Italy?
 Send us an email at support[at]uavcoach[dot]com.
 We are not international aviation attorneys and do our best to keep this page up-to-date for drone pilots, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how governments are responding, drone regulations in Italy can change throughout the year, and those changes can be hard to track.
 If we missed something, please reach out to let us know.

 Want to get a feel for the kind of footage you could get flying a drone in Italy?
 Here you go: